Here you can learn about the basic features of building Experiments in Gorilla by exploring the list of questions on the left.

 To update individual nodes to the latest version, click on the Node, click 'Options' in the bottom left-hand corner, then 'Update to latest version'.
 If your Task/Questionnaire is not the latest version, an orange warning triangle will appear next to the 'Options' button.

-For worked example on how to update the nodes, visit our Troubleshooting guide.
+For an example on how to update the nodes, visit our Troubleshooting guide.

 Core Nodes are structural elements of your task.
 This includes Start Nodes, Finish Nodes, Reject Nodes, Checkpoint Nodes, and Redirect Nodes.